-Acknowledge that the youth are exposed to far more sexual activity that we realize
+Acknowledge that youth are exposed to far more sexual activity than we realize.

-While not belittling the haram, this type of reaction often brings more bad than good when dealing with the curiosity and sex education in general.
-Shunning out inquisitiveness only pushes teens to look for answers from “other parents”, peers, older teenagers in the neighborhood, or google.
+While not belittling the haram, this type of reaction often brings more harm than good when dealing with curiosity and sex education in general.

-This is time to open lines of communication with them, to discuss their concerns as-a-matter-of-factly, and explain everything in context (of the Quran and Sunnah), without panicking too much.
+This is the time to open lines of communication with them, to discuss their concerns as a matter of fact, and to explain everything in context (of the Quran and Sunnah), without panicking too much.

 Honor versus shame